-- Once bubbling, reduce heat to medium-low and continue to simmer and let simmer for about 10-15 minutes until vinegar has reduced by about half and thickened*.
+- Once bubbling, reduce heat to medium-low, continue to simmer and let simmer for about 10-15 minutes until vinegar has reduced by about half and thickened*.
 Stir occasionally.
-Be sure to keep an eye on it to make sure it's not boiling rapidly because it can burn... just a low simmer is perfect.
+Keep an eye on it to make sure it's not boiling because it can burn.
+Just a low simmer is perfect.

 - * You can reduce it by ¼, 1/3 or 1/2, depending on how thick you like it.
 Just remember that it will continue to thicken as it cools.
-For a concentrated but still liquid balsamic sauce you should at least cook it until it reduces by half, it will still be liquid, but will start to coat the pan and a spoon.
+For a concentrated but still liquid balsamic sauce, you should at least cook it until it reduces by half.
+It will still be liquid, but will start to coat the pan and a spoon.
 For a thicker consistency, cook it until it’s reduced to a quarter of the original volume.
-The finished reduction should be thick and light amber in color.
+The finished reduction should be thick and light amber.
 Once smell slightly of caramel and complex fruit.
-As you are making you can taste it, and test the flavour and consistency that you prefer.
+As you are making it, you can taste it and test the flavours and consistency that you prefer.

-- As soon as the balsamic reduction reaches the consistency and concentration level that you prefer, remove it from the heat, and let it cool down for at least 10 minutes to serve.
-Once allowed to sit, and cool the flavour will become more complex, it will thicken slightly as it cools.
+- As soon as the balsamic reduction reaches the consistency and concentration level you prefer, remove it from the heat and let it cool down for at least 10 minutes to serve.
+It will thicken slightly as it cools.
+Once allowed to sit and cool, the flavour will become more complex.

-- Allow to cool completely and then transfer to an air tight container and store in refrigerator.
+- Allow to cool completely and then transfer to an air-tight container and store in the refrigerator.

 Tips for the best Balsamic reductionWhen boiling balsamic vinegar down into a syrupy essence, you’re throwing a lot of steam and aromas into the atmosphere.
 It kind of makes your house smell like vinegar while it reduces, but it’s worth it (I love this stuff, I want to pour it on everything!), plus there are worse smells in this world!
 Remember to turn on the exhaust fan or if you have an outdoor kitchen of some sort — a single burner on your gas grill, for example, or a one-pot propane burner, that’s where I recommend you do it.
 Or you can just diffuse some essential oils and your house smells fantastic again.
 You can reduce it by ¼, 1/3 or 1/2, depending on how thick you like it.
 Just remember that it will continue to thicken as it cools.
 A neat trick to help you track the reduction process is to visualize where the level of a balsamic reduction will end up in relation to the sides of the pot.
 Typically, the volume is reduced to one-third or one-quarter of its original volume.
 So if you’re starting with 1 cup of balsamic vinegar, you’ll end up with 1/4 cup.
 Pour 1/4 cup of water into the pot you’re using (do NOT mix with balsamic, it is just to have a visual aid to check the level).
 Now take a chopstick or any other straight object and stick it in the pot.
 Note the level of water on the chopstick.
 Then, when you’re reducing the vinegar, you’ll have a visual aid to show you how much more you have to reduce by putting the chopstick in the simmering liquid and noting how high up on the stick it is.

 StorageFor long-term storage, refrigerate the reduction, which will maintain quality.
 But for a week or less, you can certainly keep the sauce at room temperature, it's not a safety issue.
-Once made, Balsamic Reduction will last for at least 3 months as long as you have it properly sealed in an air tight container and store it in the refrigerator.
-If reduction hardens after being in refrigerator for too long just place the container in a bowl filled with warm water to heat up the reduction.
+Once made, Balsamic Reduction will last for at least 3 months, as long as you have it properly sealed in an airtight container and store it in the refrigerator.
+If the reduction hardens after being in the refrigerator for too long, just place the container in a bowl filled with warm water to heat up the reduction.
 Suggestion: Keep a large batch of the sauce in a jar with a nonreactive lid.
 Then transfer small amounts into little plastic squeeze bottles (about 2-ounce capacity) with a narrow spout so that it can be applied in a slender stream for controlled garnishing to make artistic squiggle presentations.